-Time to get there on high speed train: 12 minutes.
-Or take bus #7 from Piazza Saint Marcos in Florence.
+- Time to get there on high speed train: 12 minutes

 10. Verona: Roman Ruins

-This pretty Italian town is full of red and peach colored medieval buildings and Roman ruins.
-It was made famous by Shakespeare’s plays Romeo and Juliet and The Two Men of Verona.
+Verona was made famous, of course, by Shakespeare’s plays Romeo and Juliet and The Two Men of Verona.
 And it’s a fitting site for a high octane infusion of romance.